getporter/porter/docs/content/dependencies.md

 ## Dependency Ordering

-Depending on the action being performed, Porter handles executing the dependencies steps either before or after the steps in the root bundle.
+Depending on the action being performed, Porter handles executing the dependent bundle's steps either before or after the steps in the root bundle.

-* Install - The dependency's steps are executed _before_ the steps in the root bundle.
+* Install - The steps are executed _before_ the steps in the root bundle.
-* Upgrade - The dependency's steps are executed _before_ the steps in the root bundle.
+* Upgrade - The steps are executed _before_ the steps in the root bundle.
-* Uninstall - The dependency's steps are executed _after_ the steps in the root bundle.
+* Uninstall - The steps are executed _after_ the steps in the root bundle.